“…He met her in the lane and he laid her on a board

 - Albert Bigelow Paine (1861-1937) was born in Bedford, Massachusetts and grew up throughout the Midwest.
 He worked as a photographer and became a full-time writer living in New York and abroad in Europe.
 He became friends with Mark Twain and served as Twain’s biographer and also wrote travel books, novels, and children’s stories.
 In France, he wrote two books abut Joan of Arc which earned him the title of Chevalier from the Legion of Honour.

 Interestingly enough, H.L.
-Davis elected not to attend the Pulitzer Prize ceremony in New York in 1936 because he did not want to put himself on exhibit.
+Davis elected not to attend the Pulitzer Prize ceremony in New York in 1936 because he did not want to become “a subject for exhibit.”
+He was known to have a somewhat stubborn, opinionated, and stand-offish personality.
+Ironically, Honey in the Horn had been was delayed publication for a few months so that it could be entered into prize competitions.

 Who is H.L.
 Davis?